abdallah-elsabeeh/cli_shapes_drawer/README.md

 Installation
 ------------
-- clone the project to your machen
+- clone the project to your machin
 - composer dump-autoload
 - composer update to use phpunit Testing